1712n/wall-e/src/prompt/markdown/analyze_test_file.md

-You're given two files: a TypeScript test file (Vitest) and a markdown file of test-writing best practices.
+You're given a TypeScript test file (in Vitest) and a markdown file with best practices for Tests.

-Task: Analyze the TypeScript test file against the best practices.
+**Task:** Analyze the TypeScript test file against the best practices.
 Identify and report only violations.

-Output format:
+**Output format:**

-- Enclose in <test_file_analysis_result> XML tag (omit if no issues)
+- Enclose in `<test_file_analysis_result>` XML tag (omit if no issues)
 - Use Markdown inside XML
-- Group issues by sections from the best practices file
+- Group issues by sections and keep the same order as in the best practices file
-- Maintain section order from best practices
 - For each violation:
-  - List best practice not followed
+  - List the best practice not followed
   - Describe the issue
-  - Quote relevant test file portion
+  - Quote the relevant test file portion

-Structure:
+**Structure:**

 ```xml
 <test_file_analysis_result>